Pontelaff/snn_event_pipeline/testing/layer_comp.md

 # Layer Comparision

-This document contains tests and results comparing the layer behaviour and neuron activity of this implementation to the pytorch implementation.
-The input sequences used are taken from the pytorch implementation to make for an easier comparison where for each new event window the timestamp is increased by 100us.
+This document contains tests and results comparing the spiking behaviour and neuron activity of the layers introduced in this implementation to the [pytorch implementation](https://github.com/tudelft/event_flow), which was used as a reference.
+The input sequences used are taken from the pytorch implementation to make for a more representative comparison.
+Since the pytorch implementation uses an event window or batch aproach and omits time information of the input spikes, they needed to be converted in a way where for each new event window the timestamp is increased by 100us as time information is needed for the new single spike based aproach.

+The following parameters were used for testing:
 ```python
 LOG_BINSIZE = 100
 LEAK_RATE = 0.17 * LOG_BINSIZE